HarperDB/documentation/versioned_docs/version-4.4/foundations/harper-architecture.md

 - `patch()` → update part of a record

 Every call is wrapped in a transaction, so multi-table operations stay consistent without extra boilerplate.

+For the complete API, see the [Resource reference](../reference/resources).

 :::info
 💡 **Why it matters:** You can build reliable features—like signups, payments, or analytics—without hand-rolling transaction logic.